-What are those big white things dangling by the orchids in the air, you wonder, and how do they work?
+The first time you walk under a big, lush tangle of orchid roots at the Orchid Show can be quite disconcerting—what are those big white things dangling in the air, you wonder, and how do they work?

 They’re Called Aerial Roots

 Of the 27,000-plus species of orchids on the planet, about 70 percent are epiphytes—plants that grow on trees, with above-ground rather than in-ground roots.
 Known as aerial roots, they act as anchors and supports as they wrap around branches and trunks, stabilizing the plant as it grows.
 Roots are an orchid’s lifeline, absorbing water and nutrients from the air and from the leaf litter in the tree niche it inhabits.

 Orchid Roots Are Adventitious

 That is, an orchid’s roots can grow along the stem of the plant, not just out of the bottom of it.
 The advantage of being adventitious?
 Plants can be propagated easily.
 Many orchids grow baby plantlets, called keikis, that can be removed from the mother plant along with their own set of adventitious roots.

 The White Stuff Is Velamen

 An aerial root should look fleshy and green; the white coating that covers it is called the velamen.
 Thin and rather papery, but spongy and protective, it’s a one-way water barrier that allows moisture to soak in—and keeps it from oozing out.

 If the velamen appears dried or rotted, it should be stripped off up to where it’s healthy and white, leaving the wiry inner root to help stabilize the plant once it’s in the pot.